Mike Meyer has developed a national reputation as one of the preeminent leasing attorneys in the United States.

 Board of Directors, United Way (1992 – 1995)

-John Busey Wood is a member of the commercial real estate group at the New York City office of the law firm Akerman LLP, and advises public and private companies on real estate acquisitions, facilities management, construction and development, brokerage law, commercial leasing, commercial property management and litigation.
-For over 38 years Mr. Wood has represented owners in the design and negotiation of commercial leases covering in excess of 100 million square feet of retail, industrial, office and mixed use space projects.
-He has assisted large volume space users in the effective management of their facilities portfolios and in reducing costs and risk.
-These experiences, coupled with a unique blend of professional disciplines and his design and deployment of sophisticated new-generation commercial lease forms during the late 1970’s and the 1980’s resulted in his being featured in articles on the impact of commercial leases on companies and being referred to by The Wall Street Journal and other publications as “the father of the modern killer lease.”
+John Busey Wood is a member of the commercial real estate group at the New York City office of the law firm Akerman LLP, and advises public and private companies on real estate acquisitions, facilities management, construction and development of mixed use and retail projects, brokerage law, commercial leasing, retail and office property management and litigation.
+For over 40 years Mr. Wood has represented owners in the design and negotiation of commercial leases covering in excess of 100 million square feet of retail, industrial, office and mixed use space projects.
+He has assisted large volume space commercial and retail tenants and owners in the effective management of their facilities portfolios and in reducing costs and risk.
+These experiences, coupled with a unique blend of professional disciplines and his design and deployment of sophisticated new-generation commercial lease forms during the late 1970’s and the 1980’s resulted in his being featured in articles on the impact of commercial leases on companies and being referred to by The Wall Street Journal and The New York Times as “the father of the modern killer lease.”
 His extensive national experience in developable land, improved property acquisitions, large scale retail and office developments, and leasing and management programs have made him an ideal corporate facilities support resource for companies.
-He is a noted authority on ground leases, fair market value determination and valuation of properties as well as rental escalations, expenses, allocations, auditing and litigation/dispute resolution.
+He is a noted authority on ground leases as well as rental escalations, expenses, allocations, auditing and litigation/dispute resolution.
 Among noteworthy projects, Mr. Wood directed the legal team in a national portfolio acquisition with a value in excess of $2 billion and he participated in the development, leasing and financing of over 4 million square feet of regional shopping malls and retail centers nationwide.
 In 1998 he negotiated the largest ground/space lease transaction in the history of New York City, containing more than 1.6 million square feet and including “fast-track” rehabilitation, construction lending, permanent financing and options for fee acquisition.
 In addition, Mr. Wood has advised, directed teams and designed correlated construction contracts for “fast-track” design-build projects, conversions and renovations in New York City, exceeding 8 million square feet, with values greater than $4 billion.
-Mr. Wood has also directed large-scale leasing programs for major New York City office towers and mixed use properties.
-He regularly directs litigation teams in landlord-tenant disputes, construction disputes and retail lease close-outs.
+Mr. Wood has also directed large-scale leasing programs for major New York City office towers and national mixed use properties and retail centers.
+He regularly presides over arbitrations and directs litigation teams in landlord-tenant disputes, construction disputes and retail lease controversies.
 His financing, auditing and computer expertise contributed to his uncovering the largest computer-leasing fraud in the United States, the O.P.M.
-Leasing fraud.
+Leasing Financing fraud.
 Mr. Wood is a licensed Class “A” commercial real estate broker, a Certified Public Accountant and holds B.B.A.
 (Accounting and Economics), M.B.A.
 (Accounting and Finance) and J.D. degrees.

 Mr. Wood has presented papers on "Equity Leases" and “Work Letters” to the ABA and on “Accounting and Tax Issues for Work Letters and Allowances” to the AICPA.
 His article "Trump [Tower] Tenant Finds Turnkey [Construction Agreement] Saves the Day" appeared in the Legal Times of Washington and New York, October 21, 1985.
-Mr. Wood co-authored, with Alan M. DiSciullo, Esq., the treatise Negotiating and Drafting Office Leases, published by Law Journal Seminars-Press (Library of Congress ISBN 1-58852-061-7, 1995-2014, supplemented 2 times per year); co-authored "Section V.A, Fire and Casualty Insurance" in the Real Estate Law and Practice Course Handbook , Published by PLI, 1994-2009; co-authored "Building Owner's Assumptions Spark Zoning War", Legal Times of New York, August/September, 1985 and co-authored "Financing Real Estate Development through Participation Leases", Real Estate Review, Volume 20, No. 4, Winter, 1991.
-He is the author of the book, Navigating The Dangerous Shoals of a Commercial Lease, published by New York University Graduate School, 1992-2014 and the ABA.
-Mr. Wood is listed in Who's Who in Real Estate, Who's Who in American Law, 2nd and 4th Editions, and Who's Who Registry of Global Business Leaders, 1993-4 Edition.
+Mr. Wood co-authored, with Alan M. DiSciullo, Esq., the treatise Negotiating and Drafting Office Leases, published by Law Journal Seminars-Press (Library of Congress ISBN 1-58852-061-7, 1995-2017, supplemented 2 times per year); co-authored "Section V.A, Fire and Casualty Insurance" in the Real Estate Law and Practice Course Handbook , Published by PLI, 1994-2009; co-authored "Building Owner's Assumptions Spark Zoning War", Legal Times of New York, August/September, 1985 and co-authored "Financing Real Estate Development through Participation Leases", Real Estate Review, Volume 20, No. 4, Winter, 1991.
+He is the author of the book, Navigating The Dangerous Shoals of a Commercial Lease, published by New York University Graduate School, 1992-2017 and the ABA.
+Mr. Wood is listed in Who's Who in Real Estate, Who's Who in American Law, 2nd and 4th Editions, Who's Who Registry of Global Business Leaders, 1993-4 Edition and NY Super Lawyers 204-2017.
 Mr. Wood is AV Preeminent® peer rated by Martindale-Hubbell and was peer-nominated and elected an American Bar Foundation Fellow.
-Mr. Wood has been Senior Editor of "Real Estate Corner", a monthly article on commercial real estate for corporate professionals published by The Metropolitan Corporate Counsel, Inc. and has appeared on national television speaking on current trends in national real estate.
+Mr. Wood has been Senior Editor of "Real Estate Corner", a monthly article on commercial real estate for corporate professionals published by The Metropolitan Corporate Counsel, Inc. and has appeared on The Wall Street Report speaking on current trends in national real estate.